quidprobros/worth-the-weight/readme.md

 A web application for tracking food consumption.
 You can also record whether you exercised on any given day.

+Worth the Weight is available to demo right here: https://wtw.paxperscientiam.com/login

 ## Note: this will not work out of the box as db bootstrapping still needs to be setup.

 # sprint 1